Modulus/modulus.github.io-src/content/mac/index.md

 Slug: mac-tools-index
 Summary: List of handy tools for Mac users

-We will use the commandline for macOS.
+We will use the command line for macOS.
 You do not need to download anything here, you should already have all the tools needed installed.

 If you know how to access remote machines with ssh and edit files with nano, vim